woutdenolf/spectrocrunch/tools/README.rst

     git config --global user.email user@domain
     git config --global user.signingkey YOURMASTERKEYID

-(See `signing  <localrefsigning_>`_)
+The signing key is only needed by project managers to sign tags and PyPi releases (see `signing  <localrefsigning_>`_).
+Other contributors only need to concern themselves with pull-requests on Github (see `contribute  <localrefcontribute_>`_).

+.. _localrefcontribute:

 Contribute
 ----------

-Assuming you forked spectrocrunch on github, then your fork will be referred to as "origin" and the repository you forked from will be referred to as "upstream".
+Assuming you forked spectrocrunch on Github, then your fork will be referred to as "origin" and the repository you forked from will be referred to as "upstream".

 * Clone your fork locally: